thirdweb-dev/contracts/docs/ERC721Drop.md

 function getBaseURICount() external view returns (uint256)
 ```

-*Returns the number of batches of tokens having the same baseURI.*
+Returns the count of batches of NFTs.

+*Each batch of tokens has an in ID and an associated `baseURI`.
+See {batchIds}.*

 #### Returns